codahale/veil-go/README.md

 sender encrypts a copy of the header using `veil.kem`.
 Finally, the sender adds optional random padding to the end of the encrypted headers.

-Second, the sender uses `veil.schnorr` to create a signature of both the encrypted headers (including any padding) and the plaintext.
+Second, the sender uses `veil.schnorr` to create a signature of the plaintext with the encrypted headers (including any padding) as associated data.

-Finally, the sender uses `veil.authenc.stream` to encrypt the message and the signature using the message key.
+Finally, the sender uses `veil.authenc.stream` to encrypt the message and the signature using the message key, again with the encrypted headers as associated data.

 To decrypt a message, the recipient iterates through the message, searching for a decryptable header.
 When a header is successfully decrypted, the message key is recovered, and the message is